MangoIV/dracuLad/README.md

 # The DracuLad keyboard
 This is a 34-36-key-board.
+**I made some updates to the PCB which are untested.
+I did not change anything significant so it should still work as intended but if not you've been warned!**

 ## Features
 - 36 keys, two of them can be replaced by rotary encoders making it support 34-36 keys and 2-4 encoders.